Whatsapp Icon

 Radiation Therapy

 Although not a drug, radiation therapy often complements drug treatments in Hodgkin Lymphoma.
-It uses high-energy rays to target and kill cancer cells, especially in early-stage or localized disease.
+It uses high-energy rays to target and kill cancer cells, especially in early-stage or localized diseases.

 These treatments can be used in various combinations and are tailored to each patient's needs.
 If you or someone you know is facing Hodgkin Lymphoma, discussing these options with a medical professional is crucial for determining the best approach.